Editor’s Note: This post was updated on October 17, 2018, for accuracy and comprehensiveness. It was originally published on September 11, 2015

 For example, let’s take a 117-pound woman and assume she has 38.6 pounds of fat mass, 78.4 pounds of Lean Body Mass, and 42.3 pounds Skeletal Muscle Mass.
 That’s consistent with a body fat percentage of 33%, which is slightly over the normal range for women (which ends at 28%).

-You may be thinking right now “Oh, but this woman would know that her efforts were successful because she should look different and feel different with a loss of 6 pounds of fat mass.”
+You may be thinking right now “Oh, but this woman would know that her efforts were successful because she should look different and feel different with 6 pounds of fat loss and a 6 pound gain in skeletal muscle mass.”
 But remember, it took her three months to get there.

 Do you think she would looked and felt different right away, with only a scale to measure her progress?
-Without measuring your body composition, would she have known if that she was making any progress after, say, one month?
+Without measuring your body composition, would she have known if that she was making any progress in skeletal muscle mass gain or fat loss after, say, one month?
 6 weeks?

 You can imagine the frustration she could have felt by not seeing the scale move at all.
+She would probably give up before she reached the three month mark.
 This is why measuring body composition is so important.

 These first four all point to one unifying, very important reason why you shouldn’t weigh yourself every day, which is…